python-poetry/poetry/docs/docs/pyproject.md

 ## dev-only

-If set to `true`, this option entirely disables installing runtime dependencies in the development environment.
-This is useful when you do not care about whether it's possible to install the package under development in the development environment, and you don't want to mandate command-line flags to avoid attempting to do so.
+If set to true, no production dependencies will be installed when running poetry install.
-Use cases for this include running tests with `tox` (in which case the packages are unnecessary) or minimizing `pip` installs when building the project from a fresh checkout.
+Use cases for this include running tests with `tox` (in which case the runtime dependencies are unnecessary in the development environment) or minimizing `pip` installs when building the project from a fresh checkout.

 When this option is set to `true`, the `install` command will always act as if it was passed `no-root`.